3SSF/payphone-selfbot/README.md

 # This is a selfbot, and against Discord TOS.
 We do not take responsibility for any bans issued.
 - We are not associated with Discord nor the Discord.js-selfbot project.

->note: this only works 100% on Linux...
-Incompatible with windows, untested on other os's, tho it SHOULD work.

 # Future plans
 - Less hardcoding on variables